BluABK/sane-subfeed/README.md

 * https://developers.google.com/youtube/v3/getting-started

-## Migrate Database(for: sqlite3.OperationalError, when using old db)
+## Migrate Database(for: sqlite3.OperationalError: no such column, when using old db)
 *   Add application to path:
     ```
     pip install -e .